minjae823582358235/Portfolio/README.md

 * Used extensive object oriented programming in Python.
 * Placed 9th in the UK, 1% in the world.

+### **Quant Hackathon QuantChallenge2025**
+* Created an ensemble model that predicted returns based on 14 datastreams.
+* Placed 1st globally, the model achieved an R^2 of 0.7249.
 ---

 ## 💻 Coding